If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Causes Mold in Showers?

-Some species can consume wood, paper, soap residue, and even oil residue from your skin to grow (3).
+As for food, some species will happily munch on wood, paper, soap scum, and even the natural oils from your skin (3).

 Products You Can Use to Clean Mold in Showers